brverbru/Testdoc/README.md

 # Cumul.io User Guide

-Welcome to Cumul.io!
-You’ve definitely made the right choice in signing up!
-You’re now on your way to having control over your data and being able to gain meaningful insights in a safe, simple and manageable way.
-That’s a nice feeling, right?
 >These are the user docs!
 Switch to the [API docs](https://www.google.com)?

 >Can’t find what you were looking for in our guidelines?
 Drop us an email at **support@cumul.io** and we’ll help you out asap.